Man touched girlfriend of Hells Angels member before his murder, documents show - NewsBreak

 Assault near portable restroom

 The first incident occurred just before 9:50 p.m. near the venue’s portable restrooms, Roldan said.
-After one of the Hells Angels (David Wiesenhaven) entered a bathroom, the victim approached Raymond Cunanan, who is also part of the group.Marjorie Taylor Greene hurls homophobic slur at Bay Area rep
+After one of the Hells Angels (David Wiesenhaven) entered a bathroom, the victim approached Raymond Cunanan, who is also part of the group.Infamous serial killers who have stalked the Bay Area in the past

 Roldan’s statement said the two had a brief conversation before Cunanan put his drink down on a hand-washing station.
 Cunanan then put his hands around the victim’s neck and pushed him backward out of the view of the surveillance camera.